Life Lessons – Experience Is A Great Teacher

 I traveled in my early mortgage career all over the US auditing mortgage loans.
 This was before digital was the going thing.
 We visited mortgage bankers in almost every US state.
 NY, Florida, San Diego, Seattle, North, South, and in between.
 I am not kidding…I have been in almost every state of this union.

 When I stopped traveling in 1992, I became a Mortgage Underwriter, approving, and denying loans for Conventional, FHA, VA, USDA, and Subprime later.
 I reviewed credit, financials, employment history, and the total financial capacity of the applicants.
+I was also a Mortgage Loan Officer.

 Climbing The Ladder Was Not Always a Piece of Cake